 Section 1.
-Be it enacted, &c., That this act shall be registration for known, and may be cited, as "The Permanent Registration for boroughs, towns, and townships." tion Act for Boroughs, Towns, and Townships." and townships.
-Section 2.
-Definitions.-(a) The word "Commission" Definitions.
+Be it enacted, &c., That this act shall be known, and may be cited, as "The Permanent Registration Act for Cities of the Second Class, Cities of the Second Class A, Cities of the Third Class, Boroughs, Towns, and Townships."